seed-run/homepage/_docs/configuring-stage-variables.md

     MESSAGE: ${self:custom.myEnvironment.MESSAGE.${opt:stage}}
 ```

 Here the value `${opt:stage}` comes from the `--stage` option in the `serverless deploy` command.
-Internally, Seed deploys your stages using the `serverless deploy --stage STAGE_NAME` command.
-Where the `STAGE_NAME` in the name of the stage you set up in the Seed console.
+Internally, Seed deploys your stages using the `serverless deploy --stage SEED_STAGE_NAME` command.
+Where the `SEED_STAGE_NAME` in the name of the stage you set up in the Seed console.
 The stage name in your Seed console should map to the stage variables you add in your `serverless.yml`.
 You can read more about this in the [adding a stage]({% link _docs/adding-a-stage.md %}) chapter.

 ![Stages](/assets/docs/configuring-stage-variables/stages.png)